 As you can see from the list above, the best way to describe tea is using other foods!
 Therefore, the best way to learn how to taste tea is by trying other flavour sensations.
 Really pay attention when you put food in your mouth.
 Pay attention to smells.
 Lick rocks if you have to.
 Learn what the world tastes like.
 The wider your taste buds blossom, the richer your tea writing will become.

-During my tea sommelier training, we practiced tasting all kinds of things—chocolate, olive oil, and even coffee.
-Read more about how to become a Certified Tea Sommelier.
+During my tea sommelier training, we practiced tasting all kinds of chocolate, olive oil, and even coffee.

 Did I miss your favourite descriptor to use when talking about tea?
 Any more fun ones?
-Let me know in the comments below!
+Let me know!